fcpg/vim-osc52/README.md

 It is useful in some environments, or when SSH'ing into some server and you need to copy back output from there into your local clipboard.

-Your terminal must support OSC 52, of course (eg. mintty does).
+Your terminal must support OSC 52, of course (e.g. mintty does).

 Tmux is supported.